dshen6/dshen6.github.io/_posts/2015-03-26-Book-Review:-How-Google-Works.md

 ---
 published: true
+description: "because I really wanted to work there"
+tags: [books]
 ---
 How Google Works, written by ex-CEO Eric Schmidt and former SVP of Products Jonathan Rosenberg, lays down the principles on which Google is built.
 Summary and thoughts: